-- The Strategic Environmental Assessment (SEA) (Appendix 6) considers that both Policy Seven and Eight will contribute positively to the Sustainability Appraisal Objectives (SAO), particularly relating to the provision of 40% affordable housing and the provision of green space through a low density, smaller development: - SAO 1: Provide sufficient housing to meet identified local needs including affordability and special needs. - SAO 5: Protect and conserve natural resources. - The SEA also identifies that a smaller development which will allow for the provision of additional community space will counteract any negative effects the development may have on biodiversity and green infrastructure. - In addition, the SEA identifies the positive impact on SAO 4 (reducing road traffic and congestion), which will be achieved through the allocation of an overflow car park on the North Woodhill site. - 78 It is also recognised that national planning policy is currently under review, including the expectation that future housing targets will be led by Central Government.
-If this leads to a change in the need for future development in the Borough, Botley Parish reserves the right
+- Regarding the need to ensure nutrient neutrality of the water in the River Solent, each kilogramme of nitrate per year produced by development is mitigated by a one-off payment of £3,000 to the Council.
+The money is spent on removing land from arable production, thus stopping the nitrate run-off from that land into groundwater and thence into the Solent. - To prevent the proposed residential development from contributing additional nitrate via sewage works discharge and urban run-off to the Solent European sites, it is required to demonstrate nutrient neutrality under Policy DM11 of the Local Plan. - If there is a calculated net output of nitrates, Eastleigh Borough Council has a scheme in place so that the development can offset its nutrient outputs against Council land through the purchase of credits. - The site has the opportunity to minimise recreation impacts by ensuring that the wooded area in the south of the site is made publicly accessible for recreation.
+Similarly, direct pedestrian access to the Recreation Ground and safe access to the neighbouring bridleway which links up with the Pudbrook Green route will help to reduce the number of people travelling further afield for recreation. - The Strategic Environmental Assessment (SEA) (Appendix 6) considers that Policy Eight will contribute positively to the Sustainability Appraisal Objectives (SAO), particularly relating to the provision of 40% affordable housing and the provision of green space through a low density, smaller development: - SAO 1: Provide sufficient housing to meet identified local needs including affordability and special needs. - SAO 5: Protect and conserve natural resources. - The SEA also identifies that a smaller development which will allow for the provision of additional community space will counteract any negative effects the development may have on biodiversity and green infrastructure. - In addition, the SEA identifies the positive impact on SAO 4 (reducing road traffic and congestion), which will be achieved through the allocation of an overflow car park on the north of the Woodhill site. - It is also recognised that national planning policy is currently under review, including the expectation that future housing targets will be led by Central Government.
+If this leads to a change in the need for future development in the Borough, Botley Parish reserves the right to be consulted about where any additional development should be sited and the appropriate numbers, type and mix. - As a result of further housing development delivered as part of the Eastleigh Borough Local Plan and Botley Neighbourhood Plan, additional healthcare facilities, community and sports facilities and infrastructure are required to meet the resulting increase in population. - Policy seven demonstrates a positive approach to growth along with the flexibility for small-scale windfall development within the built-up-area boundary, whilst recognising that development must not compromise the ability of the local infrastructure to support this, and that any development should not have an impact on the local biodiversity.